 “What makes you think that?”
 Liam asked.

 “Unlike the other guards, I didn’t see any visible tattoos on him, and he hasn’t been in a lot of closed space fights.
 He projected the hell out of his first punch, didn’t guard himself, and let his pain slow him way down.
-It was why I was able to take him out so fast.”
+It’s why I was able to take him out so fast.”

 Liam’s eyes crinkled at the corners.
 “Why do I have a feeling that you’re being modest?”

+I shook my head.
 “I’m not.
 I assume you noticed my limp?”

 “Ah,” he said, but he was still looking at me like he thought I was holding out on him.